CouchCMS/Documentation/PR-TRACKER.md

 pnpm run pr:since-last
 # Output shows: 15 commits, 5 new pages, 3 days work

-# Sync with upstream
-git fetch upstream
-git merge upstream/docs-v2

-# Push your branch to your fork
+# Push your branch to your fork (no upstream merge!)
 git push origin docs-v2

 # Create PR on GitHub UI